ScalablyTyped/Distribution/u/uifabric__utilities/readme.md

  * @public
  */
 /**
- * Const enum for keycodes.
+ * Simulated enum for keycodes.
+These will get inlined by uglify when used much like an enum *
- *
  * @public
  */